 Then to link to that specific

-id, you'd include it at the end of the URL, preceded by a hash/pound symbol, for example:
+id, you'd include it at the end of the URL, preceded by a hash/pound symbol (

-You can even use the document fragment reference on its own to link to another part of the same document:
+You can even use the document fragment reference on its own to link to another part of the current document:

 Two terms you'll come across on the Web are absolute URL and relative URL: